tim-balloon/TIMflight/docs/ReimagingFlightComputer.md

 I used a computer with Ubuntu's "Disks" graphical utility.
 You won't get the 1337 h4ck3r cred of using `dd`, but it's fast and easy.
 You can boot into an Ubuntu Live USB on any computer to do this, or use a computer already running Ubuntu.

 If you already have an image file (\*.img) of a flight computer disk _that you trust_, skip to step 8.
+Evan Mayer created a backup of the image we received from BLAST-TNG `fc2`, and stores it in [Google Drive](https://drive.google.com/drive/folders/13XO-_MRwYzFS8gKqF0GdhsfY1ASsZHGx?usp=sharing).
+Request access if you need it.

 ### Making an Image of the "Donor" Computer